A delightful old interior, good food, staff with a can-do attitude and a pretty garden

 Of course, many customers are here to enjoy the imaginative food but there are always some chatty locals in the cosy bar where neatly dressed, courteous staff serve Enville Ale, Marstons Burton Bitter, Purity Pure Gold and Timothy Taylors Landlord on handpump and 12 wines by the glass.
-Four attractively decorated dining rooms with a choice of carpet, bare boards, lino or nice old quarry tiles, and a variety of moods from snug and chatty to bright and airy.
+Four attractively decorated dining rooms (with a choice of carpet, bare boards, lino or nice old quarry tiles) have a variety of moods, from snug and chatty to bright and airy.
 Décor includes theatrical engravings on red walls, nice sporting prints on pale green walls, and racing and gundog pictures above a black panelled dado; most rooms have coal fires.
 The lovely garden has a spacious lawn, and the terrace offers pleasant views.
 This is sister pub to the Chequers at Cutnall Green.

 Good Pub Guide Food